keebenthusiast/Kiss-Light_Hub/README.md

 1 -- Update mqtt_name
 2 -- Update mqtt_topic
 3 -- Update device_type
-4 -- Update all of an entry (makes it easier, no need to think about different combinations of things needing to be updated and such)
-5 -- Add new device to database
+4 -- Update all of an entry (simplifies things greatly) 5 -- Add new device to database
 6 -- Remove device from database
 ```